 Bob graduated from the Ecole de Jacques Lecoq in 2010, and since then has performed on most major Irish stages as well as in notable European venues including The Louvre, The Royal Ballet School, Theatre13 Paris and Theatro Massimo in Cagliari.
-Recent work includes Once: The Musical (Landmark, 2016), On Baile’s Strand (Blue Raincoat, New York 2016) and Playboy of the Western World (Blue Raincoat, 2015).
+Recent work includes Nivelli’s War (Cahoots) in The New Victory, NY; Once: The Musical (Landmark, 2016), On Baile’s Strand (Blue Raincoat, New York 2016) and Playboy of the Western World (Blue Raincoat, 2015).
 While in Paris he received critical acclaim for his stage work in l’Ecrivain Public.
 In 2012 he was nominated for an Irish Times Theatre Award for his work in The Poor Mouth by Blue Raincoat Theatre Company, with whom he is a regular collaborator.
 He speaks several languages and has performed lead roles in French (l’Ecrivain Public) and in Italian (Cabaret Emotivo).
 As the Examiner has pointed out, he is a transparent fantasist; as the Irish Times has pointed out, he is a yawning reprobate and is your kind of guy.

 “Bob Kelly gives a masterclass in European-influenced physical theatre, his tortured face and wracked body bearing the brands of all manner of human ravages…”